Research

 Additionally, cleanup activities—such as debris removal and demolition—may further re-suspend contaminated dust and emit VOCs, prolonging exposure risks for returning residents.
 However, post-fire air quality remains an understudied yet critical area in wildfire research.
 The goal of this study is to assess indoor and outdoor exposure to both PM and VOCs following the LA Fires.

-We will collect air samples inside and outside of homes and investigate whether porous materials exposed to wildfire smoke can absorb VOCs and subsequently release secondary air toxicants into the indoor environment over time.
-We seek data so that we can help produce clear and practical guidelines about what can be safely cleaned, what needs to be thrown away, and what are the most effective cleaning.
+We are actively collecting air samples inside and outside of homes and investigating whether porous materials exposed to wildfire smoke can absorb VOCs and subsequently release secondary air toxicants into the indoor environment over time.
+Our goal is to help produce clear and practical guidelines about what can be safely cleaned, what needs to be thrown away, and what are the most effective cleaning.

 If your property has confirmed lead or asbestos contamination above action levels, self-cleaning is not advised as this requires specific abatement protocols, and if not done right may contaminate more of your property and expose you to further health risks.
 Further, it is typically illegal in California to hire anyone not certified in lead or asbestos abatement to perform such activities.